Justin-Sawyer/recipeas-and-greens/README.md

 Clearly, another way to reset a password was needed.

 Having been locked out of his Account, the developer first tried for a "Forgot Password" functionality, where a user can signal that (s)he has forgotten their password, receive an email and reset the password via that email.
 This functionality has been removed from the current version of this application, as the developer had too many problems trying to get this to work.
-However, the developer does intend to include this funcionality in the future: see the Future PLans section.
+However, the developer does intend to include this funcionality in the future: see the Future Plans section.

 However, even though the functionality has been removed from this version of the application, it is worth discussing the code used here in the Testing section: